-- 9.8 The Council acknowledges that the licensing function cannot be used for the general control of anti-social behaviour by individuals or nuisance once they are beyond the direct control of the licensee of any premises concerned. - 9.9 Through this Policy, the Council expects every holder of a licence or certificate to be responsible for minimising the impact of their activities and their patrons anti-social behaviour within the immediate vicinity of their premises. - 9.10 The Council recognises that, apart from the licensing function, there are a number of other mechanisms available for addressing issues of unruly behaviour that can occur away from licensed premises including: - planning controls - positive measures to create a safe and clean environment in these areas in partnership with local businesses, transport operators and other departments of the council - provision of CCTV surveillance in town centres, ample taxi ranks, public conveniences open late at night, street cleaning & litter patrols - designating parts of the Borough as places where alcohol
+- 9.8 Licensing conditions cannot be used for the general control of antisocial behaviour by individuals or nuisance once they are beyond the direct control of the licensee of any premises concerned, however, the Council expects every holder of a licence or certificate to be responsible for minimising the impact of their activities and their patrons anti-social behaviour within the immediate vicinity of their premises, e.g. not serving alcohol to persons who are drunk.
+Conditions will be: - Appropriate for the promotion of the licensing objectives - Precise and enforceable - Unambiguous and clear in what they intend to achieve - Tailored to the individual type, location and characteristics of the premises and events concerned - Proportionate, justifiable and capable of being met - Written in a prescriptive format - 9.9 Conditions will not: - Duplicate other statutory requirements or other duties placed on the employer by other legislation - Be standardised - Replicate offences set out in the 2003 Act or other legislation - Seek to manage the behaviour of customers once they are beyond the direct management of the licence holder and their staff, but may impact on the behaviour of customers in the immediate vicinity of the premises as they enter or leave. - 9.10 The Council recognises that, apart from the licensing function, there are a number of other mechanisms available for addressing issues of unruly behaviour that can occur away from licensed premises including: - planning controls - positive measures to create a safe and clean environment in these areas in partnership with local businesses, transport operators and other departments of the council

-- may not be consumed publicly - police enforcement of the general law regarding disorder and anti-social behaviour including the issue of fixed penalty notices - the prosecution of those selling alcohol to people who are drunk - the confiscation of alcohol from adults and children in designated areas - the use of police powers to instantly close down licensed premises or temporary events on the grounds of disorder, or likelihood of disorder or noise from the premises causing a nuisance - the power of the police, other responsible authorities or a local resident or business to seek a review of the licence or certificate in question - Early Morning Alcohol Restriction Orders
+- provision of CCTV surveillance in town centres, ample taxi ranks, public conveniences open late at night, street cleaning & litter patrols - designating parts of the Borough as places where alcohol may not be consumed publicly - police enforcement of the general law regarding disorder and anti-social behaviour including the issue of fixed penalty notices - the prosecution of those selling alcohol to people who are drunk - the confiscation of alcohol from adults and children in designated areas - the use of police powers to instantly close down licensed premises or temporary events on the grounds of disorder, or likelihood of disorder or noise from the premises causing a nuisance - the power of the police, other responsible authorities or a local resident or business to seek a review of the licence or certificate in question - Early Morning Alcohol Restriction Orders